octoblu/meshblu/readme.md

 POST /messages

-Sends a JSON message to all devices or an array of devices or a specific device on the Skynet network.
+Sends a JSON message to all devices or an array of devices or a specific device on the Meshblu network.

 ```
 curl -X POST -d '{"devices": "all", "message": {"yellow":"off"}}' "http://localhost:3000/messages" --header "skynet_auth_uuid: {my uuid}" --header "skynet_auth_token: {my token}"